 Furthermore, DSCodeBench is designed to support flexible evaluation settings.
 The benchmark provides users with the ability to customize the test cases by adjusting the random seed and specifying the number of test cases required, enabling more adaptable and robust evaluation protocols.
-Additional details on the test suite design are provided in Appendix~\ref{appendix: Test Suite Design}.